 By guest blogger, Lidia Maldonado

-Lupe’s dedication and hard work were beginning to pay off; he was named vineyard manager for Newton Vineyard.
+Lupe’s dedication and hard work were beginning to pay off as he was soon named vineyard manager for Newton Vineyard.
 With Newton, Lupe found a home where he proudly dedicated all his energy for over thirty years.
-His son Hugo succeeded him in 1999.
+His son Hugo succeeded him at Newton Vineyard in 1999 after graduating from UC Davis with a degree in Enology and Viticulture.

-Lupe began devoting his three decades of viticulture wisdom to his own grapes.
-He bought a 10-acre piece of land in the coolest southern reaches of Napa Valley, in Jamieson Canyon, which he developed into his own vineyards.
-Lupe lives in the midst of the vines that he planted and tends.
+It was this moment when Lupe realized his American Dream.
+After devoting three decades of wisdom to the craft of viticulture, Lupe launched a vineyard management business and acquired his own land.
+The parcel is a 10-acre piece of land in the coolest southern reaches of Napa Valley, in Jamieson Canyon, which he developed into his own vineyards.
+To this day, Lupe lives in the midst of the vines that he planted and continues to cultivate.